Unieo/Delta-Deprecated/README.md

 Now you simply start the bot using the green **Run** Button and if all goes well the bot should be online!

+## Bugs

+There is a bug node.js where it doesn't recognise the **got** dependence and so the bot doesnt run, to counter this go to the **Shell** tab on the right of the console, type `npm i got` and after that is done, try running the bot again.

 # Note

 -   Keep on updating the dependencies using npm.
--   Yes, you need to create and application and bot on you own.
+-   Yes, you need to create an application and a bot on you own.